-Almost before the trains had reached the Platte the emigrants realized that they had overloaded their wagons and already began to throw away useless freight and baggage.
+Almost before the trains had reached the Platte River, the emigrants realized that they had overloaded their wagons and already began to throw away useless freight and baggage.
 As the difficulties of the journey increased and animals gave out, wagons, provisions, and property of all kinds were abandoned.
 Large quantities of bacon were tried out and the fat used for axle grease.
 During the latter part of the emigration of 1849, the difficulties were greatly increased.
 Feed became very scarce; the water of the Humboldt had a bad effect on the horses and they died in great numbers; the Indians, ever on the alert became more aggressive, stealing the stock and leaving many families from four to six hundred miles from the settlements without teams or means of conveyance.

 The remaining animals are now giving out.
 Everything that can be dispensed with is thrown away that the loads may be lightened for the weakened oxen.
 The destruction of property is immense and the road is lined with abandoned wagons, sheet iron stoves, shovels, picks, pans, clothing, and other articles — even guns.
-From halfway down the Humboldt to the sink the carcasses of animals were so thick that had they been lain along the road, one could walk over them without putting foot to ground.
+From halfway down the Humboldt to the sink the carcasses of animals were so thick that had they been lain along the road, one could walk over them without putting foot to the ground.

-At last the sink of the Humboldt is reached and before the emigrant lies the most dreaded desert of all.
-Here are long stretches of alkali with drifts of ashy earth in which the cattle sink to their bellies and go moaning along their way, midst a cloud of dust and beneath a broiling sun.
+At last, the sink of the Humboldt is reached and before the emigrant lies the most dreaded desert of all.
+Here are long stretches of alkali with drifts of ashy earth in which the cattle sink to their bellies and go moaning along their way, amidst a cloud of dust and beneath a broiling sun.
 The road is covered with putrefying carcasses and the effluvia arising from them poisons the air.
 Even feeble women must walk and the animals relieved of every possible burden.
-To add to the general distress the cholera again broke out and carried the emigrants off by hundreds.
+To add to the general distress cholera again broke out and carried the emigrants off by hundreds.
 The march now resembles the rout of an army.
 All organization is at an end and each one pushes on with what strength he has.
 Wagons come to a stop and are abandoned, while the animals are detached and driven forward.
 No one now thinks of gold.
 It has become a struggle for life.

 In an effort to avoid the desert a large part of the emigration of 1849 was diverted to the northern route through Lassen’s Pass.
 They left the Humboldt at the big bend, sixty-five miles above the sink, and took a northwesterly course.
-They were told they would find grass in ten miles, grass and water in twelve, and at Rabbit Springs, thirty-five miles distant, abundance of both, and from there on they would have no further trouble.
+They were told they would find grass in ten miles, grass and water in twelve, and at Rabbit Springs, 35 miles distant, an abundance of both, and from there on they would have no further trouble.
 It was false information and it lured thousands to their ruin.
 There was little water or grass; the deserts to be crossed were much greater in extent than those of the Humboldt; the emigrants traveled some three hundred miles out of their way and those late in the season found themselves in a rugged mountain region, in three feet of snow, and two hundred and fifty miles from the nearest settlement.
 The Pitt River Indians were hostile and active, and many lives were lost.
 Major Rucker, commanding the relief expedition, reported that between seven and nine thousand emigrants with from one thousand to twelve hundred wagons had taken this route.